idiap/bob/doc/Optimizing.rst

 .. along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ============================================
- How to profile and optimize |project| code
+ How to Profile and Optimize |project| Code
 ============================================

 Consider profiling your code **before** optimizing it.
 Optimization based on